panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 greet([1]);     // => 'Hello, 1!'
 ```

-That's why, sometimes, you need to check the variable's type in JavaScript &mdash; using `typeof` operator, as well as `instanceof` to check instances types.
+That's why, sometimes, you need to check the variable's type in JavaScript &mdash; using `typeof` operator, as well as `instanceof` to check instance types.

 Let's see in more detail how to use `typeof` and `instanceof` operators in JavaScript.

 ## 1. *typeof* operator

-In JavaScript you can find primitive types like strings, numbers, booleans, symbols.
-Additionally there functions, objects, and the special values `undefined` and `null`.
+In JavaScript, you can find primitive types like strings, numbers, booleans, symbols.
+Additionally, there are functions, objects, and the special values `undefined` and `null`.

 `typeof` is an operator that let's you determine the type of the `expression`: